tanhongit/dotfiles/readme.md

 This script will install dotfiles to your system.
 It also will install some useful tools, packages, and programs.

+After installed Ubuntu, you can run this script to install dotfiles.
+I added some programs, packages, and tools to this script.
+All of them need to be installed for Ubuntu.

 It's a simple script, so you can run it easily.

-## 1. Requirements
+# 1. Requirements
 You will need to have an Ubuntu or Debian based system.

+For Ubuntu, you should use the version 22.04 or higher.

-## 2. Installing
+# 2. Installing

 Before run this script, please clone the repository to your local machine.